 When we fail, instead of giving up or being discouraged, our brains are given a chance to improve using trial and error.
 The brain learns from mistakes by improving on each one.

 How Do You Find Learning Resources?

 The internet is probably the best place to find learning resources.
 Depending on what you want to learn, there are also apps available.
-For example, if you want to learn a language, you could use Duolingo as a learning resource.
+For example, you could use Duolingo as a learning resource if you want to learn a language.

 If you want to learn an instrument, you could try Yousician, etc. If you don’t have access to the internet, you could always try your local library.
 Books are a very underrated learning resource.